Tenant Webhooks

 async function processWebhookAsync(payload) {

-const { event, data } = payload;
+const { Event, Session } = payload;

-console.warn(`Unknown event type: ${event}`);
+console.warn(`Unknown event type: ${Event}`);

 }